TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/rdfeipreservedbyplatformcannotuse.md

 ownershipId="Compute_ComputePlatform"
 />

-# Classic VM and VNet Management Error

-## The address IpAddress is reserved by the platform and cannot be used
+# The address IpAddress is reserved by the platform and cannot be used

 <!--issueDescription-->
 Customers were unable to make any service management operations on a subset of classic Virtual Networks.
 Customers would have received error “The address IpAddress is reserved by the platform and cannot be used”.